johannesstroebele91/React-Library/9_spa_multi-page-app_routing/query-parameters_history_location.md

 - to the history object
 - which allows to change and manage the URL

+It can be given a

+- string (less readable) but also
+- an object (more readable)

 # useLocation

 This hook gives access